A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Breeding black-hole seeds

 \subsubsection{Delay of collapse by turbulence associated with fast accretion}

-As discussed in \citetalias{moTwophaseModelGalaxy2024}, the SGC in a fast-accreting halo is expected to be a turbulent system consisting of high-density, fast moving sub-clouds that support the structure of the SGC.
-The situation is the same here, because halos to form the first generation of compact objects are almost certainly in the fast-accreting regime, and because the low metallicity of the halo gas makes it hard for radiative cooling to fully dissipate the turbulence.
+An SGC is expected to be a turbulence supported system \citepalias{moTwophaseModelGalaxy2024}.
 Depending on the details of the gas collapse and the turbulence cascading, the partition between the kinetic and thermal energy can be different for different halos. \citet{wiseFormationMassiveBlack2019} reported results of two simulated halos at $z \approx 15$ as potential sites to form supermassive stars (SMSs).
 In each of the two cases, the external LW radiation is moderate, while the fast halo accretion heats the SGC and leads to the formation of a hot, thermally supported core with mass $\gtrsim 10^3\Msun$ (see their Extended Data fig. 3). \citet{latifTurbulentColdFlows2022} reported results of one primordial halo at $z \approx 25$ as potential site of SMS formation.
 The halo is not exposed to any external LW radiation, but its fast accretion leads to supersonic turbulence that supports the entire SGC.
 The energy of the turbulence in these examples all comes from gravity.
-We thus refer to this channel of energy injection by the fast accretion of halos collectively as `dynamical heating', regardless whether the injected energy is stored in kinetic or thermal form.
+We thus refer to this channel of energy injection by the fast accretion of halos collectively as `dynamical heating', regardless of whether the injected energy is stored in kinetic or thermal form.

-To model the effect of the dynamical heating, we first consider an extreme case where energy injection is so efficient that radiative cooling is inefficient to dissipate it.
+As briefly mentioned in \S\ref{ssec:seeding-main}, we first consider an extreme case where energy injection is so efficient that radiative cooling is inefficient to dissipate it.
 If the cooling timescale $t_{\rm cool}$ becomes comparable or longer than $V_{\rm v}/\dot{V}_{\rm v}$, the timescale for the potential energy of a halo to be totally flushed by infalling material, the gravitational energy associated with the mass accretion of the halo can generate a significant impact on the SGC over the cooling timescale.
 Thus, gas in a halo can collapse rapidly only when $t_{\rm cool} \lesssim V_{\rm v}/\dot{V}_{\rm v}$.
 Equating the two timescales, we obtain a critical condition for the turbulence to affect the state of the SGC: $V_{\rm v} / \dot{V}_{\rm v} \approx t_{\rm cool}$.
 Noticing that at the collapse of SGC, $t_{\rm cool} \sim t_{\rm v}$, and using Eq.~\eqref{eq:t-vir} for $t_{\rm v}$, we have

 To incorporate the additional support to SGC by turbulence, we replace the sound speed in the Jeans mass (Eq.~\ref{eq:m-jeans-sgc-H2}) with an effective velocity dispersion, $\sigma_{\rm eff} = (c_{\rm s}^2 + v_{\rm t}^2)^{1/2}$.
 The exact value of the turbulent velocity dispersion $v_{\rm t}$ is unknown.
 As a conservative estimate, we take the value, $v_{\rm t} \approx 20 \kms$, obtained by \citet{latifTurbulentColdFlows2022} from their simulation of a fast-accreting halo with $\Hmol$ cooling unable to dissipate the turbulence.
 This value of $v_{\rm t}$, together with $c_{\rm s}$ given by $T = T_{\Hmol}$ and the SGC density given by Eq.~\eqref{eq:n-sgc}, leads to the following Jeans mass: